Azuriom/azuriom.com/content/en/docs/update.md

 As Azuriom is now using Bootstrap 5, the themes will have to be adapted.
 We advise you to look at the [Bootstrap 5 migration guide](https://getbootstrap.com/docs/5.1/migration/).

+One notable change in using Bootstrap 5 is that jQuery is no longer included with Azuriom.
+It is also not recommended using it.

 Also, in order to improve future compatibility, we also advise themes to modify the HTML of the CMS and plugins as little as possible, but to use CSS as much as possible.
 This avoids future compatibility problems in case of an update with a modification of the HTML or when of the HTML or when adding new plugins.